Andre-Codes/bereans_blog/_posts/2025-12-08-church-kingdom-dilemma.md

 <br>— <em>Prop.
 17, Obs.
 4</em>
 </div>

-Notice the force of Renan’s reasoning: *If the Old Testament kingdom prophecies did not come to pass literally, and if Jesus did not establish such a kingdom, then Jesus either misunderstood them or quietly abandoned them.*
+Notice the force of Renan’s reasoning: *If the Old Testament kingdom prophecies did not come to pass literally, and if Jesus did not establish such a kingdom, then failed to fulfill them or quietly abandoned them.*

-If one accepts modern non-literal views of the kingdom, this line of reasoning becomes disturbingly persuasive.
+If one accepts modern non-literal views of the kingdom, this line of reasoning becomes disturbingly persuasive—especially to someone already on the fence about Christianity, or to a Jewish reader today who has long concluded that Jesus could not be the Messiah precisely because He did not establish the very kingdom the prophets described.

 ## **Why Critics Gain Ground When the Church Abandons Literal Interpretation**